Huseinaz/Recyclify/README.md

 ### User Stories

+#### User

+- As a user, I want to have a smart container that measures its fullness.
+- As a user, I want to receive notifications about the status of the containers.
+- As a user, I want to automatically request a driver when one of the containers is full.
+- As a user, I want to track the driver's route.

+#### Driver

+- As a driver, I want to see the user container statistics.
+- As a driver, I want to have a chat with the user to confirm the pickup time for materials.
+- As a driver, I want to receive notifications when a user's container is full.
+- As a driver, I want to see the user's location to plan my route efficiently.

 #### Admin

 - As an admin, I want to view the statistics of users and drivers.
 - As an admin, I want to manage users and drivers.
 - As an admin, I want to create new drivers.

-#### User

-- As a user, I want to have a smart container that measures its fullness.
-- As a user, I want to receive notifications about the status of the containers.
-- As a user, I want to automatically request a driver when one of the containers is full.
-- As a user, I want to track ther driver's route.

 <br><br>
 <!-- Tech stack -->